When you're taking on a half, full marathon or other running endurance challenges, it’s important to fuel yourself properly.

 There's no right or wrong answer when it comes to timing your gel intake, as everyone processes sugar at a different rate.

-As a rule of thumb though, try having your first gel at around 60 to 75 minutes into your run and wait at least 45 minutes between each one.
+As a rule of thumb though, try having your first gel at around 20 to 30 minutes into your run and wait a further 20–30 minutes between each one.
 You'll feel them kick in three-to-15 minutes after eating, depending on how quickly your body absorbs the sugar into your bloodstream.

 The key thing to remember here, is that if you feel like you're already hitting the wall, you've left it too long to take a gel.
 Feelings of mild frustration and negativity can also be signs that you’re low on energy.
 When little things on course start to irritate you there’s a good chance it’s because you’re a mid-run version of hangry!